top of page

 Late fees are one of the most frustrating (and avoidable) ways to lose money.
 Forgetting a due date doesn’t just cost you a penalty, it can also hurt your credit score, leading to higher interest rates on future loans, credit cards, or even mortgages.
 A single missed payment can stay on your credit report for up to seven years, making future borrowing more expensive.

 A $35 late fee on a credit card might not seem like much, but if you miss multiple payments, you could face penalty interest rates as high as 30% APR, adding hundreds or even thousands in extra interest costs over time.
-Repeated missed payments on rent, utilities, or loans can even result in service disconnections, repossessions, or eviction risks, creating financial chaos that’s hard to recover from.
+Repeated missed payments on rent, utilities, or loans can even result in service cuts, repossessions, or eviction risks.

 ACTIONS: Set up autopay for at least the minimum payment to avoid late fees, then make manual payments for extra amounts.
 Find bills to negotiate, lower, or eliminate.
 Use calendar reminders or budgeting apps to track due dates and payment schedules.
 Consolidate bills where possible (eg: switching to a single due date or automating recurring expenses).
 Maintain a buffer in your bank account to avoid overdraft fees if an unexpected charge hits.